Isabelo de los Reyes: Early life and education

-Isabelo de los Reyes was born to Elías de los Reyes and Leona Florentino in Vigan, Ilocos Sur.
-His mother, of mixed Spanish and Filipino descent, is recognized as the first significant female poet of the Philippines for her works in both Spanish and Ilocano.
+Isabelo de los Reyes was born to Leona Florentino and Elías de los Reyes in Vigan, Ilocos Sur and baptized as Roman Catholic.
+His mother, of mixed Spanish and Filipino descent and forced in marriage at the age of 14, is recognized as the first significant female poet of the Philippines for her works in both Spanish and Ilocano and is recognized as the "mother of Philippine women's literature" and a pioneer in Philippine lesbian literature.
 De los Reyes may have been distantly related to Ventura de los Reyes, a creole merchant who was the first Philippine delegate to the Spanish Cortes through his father's side.
 He may also have been a "distant cousin" of José Rizal through a Chinese tax collector married to both Rizal's grandmother and de los Reyes' grand-aunt.

-Due to their troubled marriage, Elías entrusted his six-year-old son Isabelo to the care of Don Marcelino Crisólogo, a wealthy relative who was also a writer in the vernacular.
+Elías and his children shunned Leona away from the family due to her progressive feminist and pro-equality ideals, which were viewed negatively under the Spanish colonial patriarchy.
+This left Isabelo without a mother as Elías entrusted his six-year-old son to the care of Don Marcelino Crisólogo, a wealthy relative who was also a writer in the vernacular.
 Crisólogo was married to Felipa Florentino, sister to Leona.
-Beluco, as he was called in his youth, was enrolled in a grammar school attached to the local seminary run by Augustinians; their harsh discipline made him a lifelong critic of friars.
+Beluco, as he was called in his youth, was enrolled in a grammar school attached to the local seminary run by Augustinians (Seminario de Vigan); their harsh discipline made him a lifelong critic of friars.
 De los Reyes was a free spirit and chafed against seminary life.
 Once, he led a student strike against the friars to protest the maltreatment of students.
 His stay in the Vigan Seminary helped him develop a fascination for legends, music, songs, and Ilocano traditions.

-In 1880 at age 16, de los Reyes went to Manila without his uncle's consent, where he finished the Bachiller en Artes at the Colegio de San Juan de Letran.
-After that, he studied the Civil Code, Penal Code, the Mercantile Code, judicial proceedings and drafting documents, palaeography and anthropology at the Pontifical and Royal University of Santo Tomas.
+In 1880 at age 16, de los Reyes went to Manila without his uncle's consent, where he finished Bachiller en Artes at the Colegio de San Juan de Letran.
+After that, he studied the Civil Code, Penal Code, the Mercantile Code, judicial proceedings and drafting documents, palaeography, and anthropology at the Pontifical and Royal University of Santo Tomas.
+It was in Santo Tomas where he first met Gregorio Aglipay.